-Credit: .5 (one semester); Elective
+Credit: .5 (one semester); Elective Typical Audience: Grade 11 or 12

 This service learning class provides the opportunity for students to support students in other math classes.
 Students display evidence of success in the discipline.
 Students support peers, as directed by the teacher, in small group or individual classroom settings.
 Students may support the work of teachers through task completion.
 Placement of students for this course is determined by the Math Department.